mjneary10/shaunagra-test/content/cards/condolence/sorry-for-your-loss-sister-card-sympathy-card-sister-with-feather.md

 alt ="sorry for your loss sister card sympathy card sister with feather"

-description = "A beautiful “Sorry for the loss of your Sister, thinking of you at this very difficult time”.
-It has a pink watercolour with an elegant pink feather on top of it.
-Click here to buy."
+description = "A beautiful “Sorry for the loss of your Sister, thinking of you at this very difficult time” card.
+It has a pink watercolour with an elegant pink feather on top of it."
 +++